NellMartin/Linux-Server-Configuration/README.md

 ## Project Overview

 The configuration of a Linux Ubuntu distribution is in a secured remote virtual machine in Amazon Web Service (AWS).
-This deployment host a PostgreSQL database built trough ORM using a Flask Framework application.
+This deployment host an Web application implementing the technologies of: PostgreSQL database built trough ORM, Flask Framework application.

 ---